jonasxmartins/trading-indicators/README.md

-# This code is my contribution for the Quantitative Finance Club
+## This code is my contribution for the Quantitative Finance Club

-### The first file was a task for the application process
+#### *aggregation.py* was a task given during the application process to the club.

-### The other two were performed in collaboration with another Quantitative Developer and was the culmination of many weeks of work.
+#### *id-replication.py* was implemented with the assistance of another Quantitative Developer and supervision and guidance of our team leader.
+It was the culmination of many weeks of work, and learning about WRDS Formulas and distributed processing libraries.